Tutorials

 One notebook tour across the full API endpoint surface

-A single realistic workbook that walks through materials, scenarios, source terms, dispersion, fire and explosion, health and hygiene, prevention/reactivity/relief, hazard evaluation, and GIS/sign integration in sequence.
+A single realistic workbook that starts with the workflow API: create scenarios, validate them, launch analyses and simulations, then continue into source terms, dispersion, fire and explosion, health and hygiene, prevention/reactivity/relief, hazard evaluation, and GIS/sign integration.